Julita2989/kantox-qa-test/README.md

    - If port 3000 is in use, change it (e.g., `json-server --watch db.json --port 3001`) and update the `baseUrl` variable in Postman.
 5. Import the Postman collection:
    - Open Postman.
+   - Create a new Workspace if needed.
-   - Click "Import" > "Choose Files" and select `collection.json` from this repository.
+   - On the workspace, click "Import" > "Choose Files" and select `collection.json` from this repository (or copy the content into the import dialog).
    - Set up an environment variable `baseUrl` with value `http://localhost:3000` (See step 3 of the Running the Tests in Postman section).

 ### Resetting the Database